Effective Strategies for Full Fine-Tuning of LLMs

 Development of a web application for Enviok

-Insufficient LoRA/QLoRA quality: if after LoRA optimization the gap from baseline remains substantial, Full FT can give additional 3–8% improvement in metrics.
+• Insufficient quality with LoRA/QLoRA: if after optimizing LoRA parameters the gap from baseline remains substantial, full FT can yield an additional 3–8% on metrics.

-Fundamentally new domain: when model needs training on notation or language significantly different from pretraining distribution (special symbols, formal grammars, unique terminology).
+• Fundamentally new domain: when the model needs to be trained on notation or a language significantly different from the pretrained distribution (special symbols, formal grammars, unique terminology).

-Continual Pre-Training: adding new knowledge to model through continued pretraining (CPT), then Instruction Tuning.
+• Continual Pre-training: adding new knowledge to the model through continued pretraining, followed by Instruction Tuning.

-Architecture parameter changes: extending vocabulary (tokenizer), changing context length via RoPE scaling.
+• Changing architectural parameters: vocabulary expansion, context length modification via RoPE scaling.

 Technical Aspects of Full Fine-Tuning